CircleCI-Public/slack-orb/README.md

 ## Commands

 ### Approval
-Send a notification that a manual approval job is ready
+Send a notification that a manual approval job is ready.

 | Parameter | Type | Default | Description |
 |-----------|------|---------|-------------|